Filming in Giswhati Mukura National Park

 Filming the Gisakura Tea Plantation

 Filming the Gisakura Tea Plantation is suitable for tea enthusiasts and those who appreciate the beauty of nature.
-You will have an opportunity to film process how tea is produced starting from how tea is grown, harvested, and processed.
+You will film the process of how tea is produced starting from how tea is grown, harvested, and processed.

 How to get to Gishwati-Mukura National park

-The park can be accessed by road from Kigali which is about 2 hours drive to the park.
+The park can be accessed by road from Kigali which is about a 2-hour drive to the park.
 For those interested in flying to the park there is an option of a chartered flight from Kigali to Gishwati Mukura.

 Accommodation in Gishwati-Mukura National Park